Cybercrime is a thing of past. In Europia Utopia, families can skip about using the Internet on their mobile devices without fear of malice.

 What Are Businesses Doing To Comply?

 Personal data collection now requires unambiguous consent without a future alteration of purpose unless further consent is given.
 It sounds easier than done.
-Wording needs to be concise (writer); access needs to be intuitive (designer); consent needs to be captured (programmer); terms need to be binding (attorney); data needs to be secure (IT); need an audit trail on customer data in your accounting program (accountant).
+Wording needs to be concise (writer); access needs to be intuitive (designer); consent needs to be captured (programmer); terms need to be binding (attorney); data needs to be secure (IT).
+To build an audit trail on customer data in your accounting software, hire an accountant.
 If you have data coprocessors (trust me, you do), then your data security needs to mesh with their GDPR compliance.

 Businesses need to decide whether they will apply the regulation to every customer or monitor geographic business practices with separate guidelines.
 For some, the requirements are too onerous.
 They have decided to stop servicing European customers.

 For all the time and expense, the most obvious change to visitors is a plethora of annoying pop-up consent boxes.
 Thank Europe for more transparent data-use disclosures and consent-based forms.
 Many privacy notices have been updated.
 Your mailboxes are probably full of such notices by now.

 When you are part of an e-commerce platform, some data fields may be inaccessible to site owners for security reasons.
 Until the backend is enhanced, merchants may need to devise clever workarounds in order to provide disclosures near the point of data capture.
 Some of the third-party tools that assist, save copies of customer data.
 Merchants must exercise caution and good judgement when adopting solutions.

 ClinicalPosters has enabled multiple pop-up consent boxes.
 Several notifications and opt-in options are available during checkout.

 Already secure data has been placed behind another firewall.